medialab/hyphe-traph/fosdem2018/index.md

 Stem level had far less blocks and was orders of magnitudes lighter.

-But strangely, it was way slower because we had to read a lot more.
+Strangely, it was way slower because we had to read a lot more.

 ===

 ## Linked lists hell

-A Trie node's children where so far stored as linked lists.
+Node's children stored as linked lists.

-This means access to a particular child is `O(n)`.
+This means accessing a particular child is `O(n)`.

-But, at character level, a list cannot be larger than `255` since we store a single ascii bytes.
+At character level, a list cannot be larger than `255` since we store a single ascii byte.

-At stem level, those same linked lists can actually store a lot more children.
+At stem level, those same linked lists will store a lot more children.

 ===

+## The Ternary Search Tree

 We had to organize children differently.

-We therefore implemented a <u>Ternary Search Tree</u>
+We therefore implemented a <u>Ternary Search Tree</u>.

+This is a Trie whose children are stored as binary search trees so we can access children in `O(log n)`.

 ===

-## The Ternary Search Tree

-A Trie whose children are stored as binary search trees.

-This means we can access the desired child in `O(log n)`.

-===

 SCHEMA: ternary search tree

-===

-## And finally results were good

 ===